cardan22/to-do-list/README.md

 #### Auto-Zooming on input fields
 * The solution was to add the following code to the head (meta name="viewport" content="width=device-width, initial-scale=1, maximum-scale=1").

+#### 100vh on Mobile Devices
+* I tried to use the height: -webkit-fill-available property to achieve a 100vh height on mobile devices and prevent scrolling to see the footer, but this solution did not work as intended.
+I resolved the issue by changing the height unit from 100vh to 100svh, successfully displaying the footer without requiring scrolling on mobile devices.

 ## Validator Testing
 The website underwent thorough testing to ensure proper functionality.
 The following steps were taken during testing: